Yandy Díaz Preview, Player Props: Rays vs. Rockies

-On Wednesday, Yandy Diaz (.460 on-base percentage in past 10 games, 56 points above season-long percentage) and the Tampa Bay Rays play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 6:40 PM ET.
+Yandy Diaz -- hitting .422 in his past 10 games -- will be in action for the Tampa Bay Rays against the Colorado Rockies, with Peter Lambert on the hill, on August 24 at 1:10 PM ET.

-In his most recent game, he had three hits (going 3-for-5 with a double and two RBI) against the Rockies.
+In his previous game, he collected three RBI (going 2-for-4 with a walk) against the Rockies.

 Yandy Díaz Game Info & Props vs. the Rockies